qmackay/paleochrono/README.md

 paleochrono is developed and tested using the anaconda distribution, therefore we recommend it.
 Anaconda can be downloaded here (use the python3 version):
 https://www.anaconda.com/download
+If you have an old computer or if you want to limit the installation size, you can opt for miniconda, which is a minimal version of Anaconda.
+It installs faster, but then you have to install modules afterwards.

-Paleochrono probably works on other scipy distributions, provided they contain the following python
+Paleochrono uses the following python modules:
-modules:
 - sys
 - os
 - time